Tempered Glass Shower Doors | Design and Safety

 Showering Behind Safety Glass

-Today's showers use glass to rejuvenate your bathroom and add value to your home.
-At Glass Doctor, not only can we offer design options, we make sure your shower or tub enclosure is safely and professionally installed.
+Most home showers have glass to upgrade your bathroom look and add value to your home.
+At Glass Doctor, not only can we offer multiple shower design options, but we make sure your shower or tub enclosure is safely and professionally installed.

-We come out to your house for a free consultation and estimate.
-Well take measurements and answer questions.
+We come out to your house for a free, in-home consultation and provide an estimate within 24 hours.
+We'll take measurements and answer any questions you may have.
 We also do a ventilation evaluation to make sure your drywall stays mold and mildew free.

 If you prefer a framed shower, we can show you samples of frame types and finishes when we meet with you.
-You can use our online gallery to see what the installed product might look like.
+You can also use our online gallery to get inspiration and see what the installed product might look like.

 Tempered glass is strong and safe, but no glass is unbreakable.
 The installation of any shower needs to be done properly and professionally.
 Damaged edges are the most common reason shower doors break, followed up by glass that wasn't set properly in the frame.
-Don't risk your investment in a new tempered glass shower.
+Call in a certified professional to quickly and efficiently install your tempered glass shower doors.